greg-raven/grus/_posts/2007-02-16-attrition.md

 As it currently stands, almost 200,000 illegal aliens self-deport from the United States every year, but imagine how many more would leave if our government refused to award illegal aliens another amnesty, mandated all employers to verify a person’s eligibility to work here, cracked down on identity fraud, and enabled local police to easily transfer illegal aliens in their custody to the feds.

-Rep. King' s excellent *Washington Times* column outlines Attrition Through Enforcement very well.
+Rep. King's excellent *Washington Times* column outlines Attrition Through Enforcement very well.
 I encourage you to take a look at it.

 Phone me if you would like to talk about this,